-MSMWO represents clients in all stages of permitting before the TCEQ and RRC.
+MSMW represents clients in all stages of permitting before the EPA, TCEQ, and RRC, GLO and groundwater conservation districts.
 The firm has obtained permits for numerous operators and commercial entities from both the TCEQ and RRC.
-The firm has extensive experience in contested hearings both before the State Office of Administrative Hearings and before agency examiners and administrative law judges.
-MSMWO has represented clients in contested hearings regarding disposal wells, hazardous waste storage, coal power plants, landfills, industrial wastewater discharges, groundwater and surface water rights, oil and gas waste disposal facilities, rock crushers, and uranium mining.
-MSMWO has also assisted clients with permitting such facilities in uncontested matters such as permits by rules and registrations.
-We have sat at all sides of the table – examiner, applicant, and protestant.
+The firm has extensive experience in contested hearings both before the State Office of Administrative Hearings and before RRC agency examiners and administrative law judges.
+MSMW has represented commercial and landowner clients in contested case hearings and uncontested permitting matters regarding disposal wells, carbon sequestration wells and MRV applications, hazardous waste storage, air permitting, coal-fired power plants, landfills, surface mining protests, industrial wastewater discharges, groundwater permitting and surface water rights, deep-water ports, oil and gas waste disposal facilities, rock crushers, and uranium mining.
+MSMW has also assisted clients with permitting such facilities in uncontested matters such as permits by rules and registrations.
+We have sat at all sides of the table – examiner/ALJ, applicant, and protestant.

 Environmental matters impact health and private property rights.
 Consequently, they can result in lawsuits and administrative appeals.
 Our firm represents clients in state and federal court on nuisance, negligence, trespass, indemnity, products liability claims, and appeals of administrative agency decisions.

 Our firm helps clients interpret regulations and operating obligations.
 We serve as liaisons with the TCEQ and RRC to determine the safest and most economical path for compliance while preventing exposure to enforcement actions.
 We also assist with environmental audits under the Texas Environmental, Health, and Safety Audit Privilege Act.